ryanbynoe/aws_password_manager/README.md

 ![PassConfi4](/images/domainsite.png)
 ![PassConfi5](/images/adminsite.png)

 - When successful should display similar to below.
-If faild, ensure the correct domain site is entered in the nginx config.
+If failed, ensure the correct domain site is entered in the nginx config.

 ![PassConfi6](/images/successcertificate.png)